SpellholdStudios/TheSlitheringMenace/README.md

 - La Voix 2 la Sagesse (of the d'Oghmatiques) : Provided French translation.
 - Giuseppe: Provided Italian translation.
 - Gerri: Provided German translation.
-- Casso & aerie.ru team: Provided Russian translation.
+- Casso & aerie.ru team: Provided Russian translation (proofread by Austin).

 If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/24421-the-slithering-menace-tob-only-v400/">mod forum</a>.</br>